-Whereas, it appears that many good and sincere citizens have been grossly misled by much propaganda which employs and capitalizes upon the word "Peace," and through which teaching, things which are inimical to the best interests of our government and its constitution are made to take root in the minds of our citizens, especially its youth, therefore, be it
+Whereas, It appears that many good and sincere citizens have been grossly misled by much propaganda which employs and capitalizes upon the word 'Peace,' and through which teaching, things which are inimical to the best interests of our government and its constitution are made to take root in the minds of our citizens, especially its youth, therefore, be it

-Resolved, That this Encampment of the Sons of Union Veterans of the Civil War, in its Fifty-fifth Annual Encampment very earnestly but courteously request that the clergy and the teaching profession very carefully investigate all so called "Pearce movements," to determine fully its source or sources, and as well, all of the personnel connected with any and all movements capitalizing upon the word "Peace" ments."
+Resolved, That this Encampment of the Sons of Union Veterans of the Civil War, in its Fifty-fifth Annual Encampment very earnestly but courteously request that the clergy and the teaching profession very carefully investigate all so called "Pearce movements," to deternected with any and all movements capitalizing upon the word "Peace" ments."

-Your Committee recognize the need of careful endorsement of so called "Peace" projects and recommend concurrence.
+Your Committee recognize the need of careful endorsement of so sustained).
 (Committee

 Washington, D. C., March 26, 1936.

 Mr. Richard F. Locke, Commander-in-Chief, Sons of Union Veterans of the Civil War, Glen Ellyn, Illinois.

-My dear Mr. Locke:
+My dear Mr. Locke;

-The 150th Anniversary of the Formation of the Constitution of the United States will be celebrated beginning September 17, 1937.
+The 150th Anniversary of the Formation of the Constitution of the United States be celebrated beginning September 17, 1937.
 For your information enclosed is a copy of the tentative general plans as prepared by the United States Constitution Sesquicentennial Commission.

 This Commission is confident that the Society of Union Veterans of the Civil War will be eager to have a part in this great historic event and invites your organization to participate.
-Also enclosed is a suggested form of Resolution for consideration and adoption, providing for the appointment of a Constitution Committe in your organization and for co-operation with this Commission.
+Also enclosed is a suggested form of Resolution for consideration and adoption, providing for the appointment of a Constitution Committee in your organization and for co-operation with this Commission.